jihunhan12/jihunhan12.github.io/_pages/people_alumni.md

 layout: profiles
 permalink: /people/alumni/
 title: Alumni
-description: Previous members and their current affiliations
+description: Previous Members and Their Current Affiliations

 profiles:
   # if you want to include more than one profile, just replicate the following block